iTwin/bis-schemas/docs/schema-cmap-class-style-guide.md

 ## **Stereotypes**

-UML like **stereotypes** (profile classes) can be optionally added for concepts to add context specific meaning.
+UML like **stereotypes** (profile classes) can be optionally added for nodes to add context specific meaning.

-Stereotypes should be defined in the form: `'<<Name>>'`, should be placed as the first line in a concept and start with an upper-case letter.
+Stereotypes should be defined in the form: `'<<Name>>'`, should be placed as the first line in a node and start with an upper-case letter.

 Following stereotypes **must** be added for:
 - `Mixin class` - **&lt;&lt;Mixin>>**